Enjoy 25+ Days of Reading with your child with these Book Themed Elf on the Shelf Ideas.

 Absolutely not.
 Search your bookshelves for books that will be fun to pair with Elf on the Shelf.
 We have lots of book ideas below to inspire you but do not feel you need to use the same books if they are not in your personal library.

-If you decide you want to surprise your kids with a few new books, they don't need to be brand new books.
+If you decide you want to surprise your kids with a few new books, they don’t need to be brand new books.
 I pick up books at thrift stores, garage sales, and library sales.
-Your child will not care if a book is used, they will just care if it is topic they are interested in.
+Your child will not care if a book is used, they will just care if it is a topic they are interested in.

 You can also borrow books from the library.
 Just be sure to be very careful with them and return them on time or else the late fees will make those borrowed books more expensive than thrift store books!

 Do I have to limit myself to books?

 You can do as many or as few book-themed Elf on the Shelf ideas as you wish.
 If you like to do a variety of Elf on the Shelf themes, go for it.
 Then add some book-themed ideas on the nights when you are too tired to do an elaborate prank.
 Or use one of our easy ideas when you wake up and realize that you forgot to move the elf.